TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 Contexts propagate request-scoped data, cancellation and timeout signals across service calls, preventing resource leaks and allowing for graceful shutdowns.

+The creation of a context gives us the context and its cancel function.
+The cancel function closes the context.Done() channel under the hood and we can use the cancel function to cancel the context.

 If we use one of the context with cause types like `context.WithCancelCause()`, we use `context.Cause()` for context cancel visibility, otherwise we use `ctx.Err()` given the context `ctx`.
 However, we till have to be aware of nested timeouts and the complexity brought by cross-service propagation.

 -   context.Context